 This course involves the general nature of dramatic presentation including elements of dramatic structure, types of drama, and the contributions of the playwright, actor, director, designer, technician and audience.
 The course includes an introduction to the important eras in theater history, and a study of several well-known plays.
 Students are required to attend two (2) college productions.
 Lecture.
-Optional pass/no pass or grade.
+Optional pass/no pass grade.
 Transferable to CSU; UC.
-(CAN DRAM 18)

-THEATER ARTS G102 - 3 Units History and Appreciation of the Cinema
+History and Appreciation of the Cinema

 This course is designed for students who want to develop an appreciation for and obtain a perspective on the cinema, including its historical, artistic, cultural and mythmaking aspects.
 The Hollywood film will be explored, as well as its relationship to world cinema.
 Topics will include film genres, filmmaking techniques (e.g. what does a director do? what is editing?), film language, narrative devices, themes, film theory and criticism, film studios and the star system, relationship between film and literature, and other subjects.
 Lecture.
-Optional pass/no pass or grade.
+Optional pass/no pass grade.
 Transferable to CSU; UC.